nzimm/dotfiles/README.md

 ## systemd/
 Custom systemd scripts/targets.
-These should be placed into the directory /etc/systemd/system/ followed by reloading systemd:
+These should be placed into the directory /etc/systemd/system/ followed by enabling the service and reloading systemd:
+  # systemctl enable lock-on-suspend
   # systemctl daemon-reload

+## etc/
+Various other files that I want to have easy access to between various machines.